 Applicants apply through a 2-step process:

-Step One: Submit a Letter-of-Inquiry through our online application system.
-The deadline to submit a Letter-of-Inquiry for the 2017 grant cycle is April 14.
-Follow this link to the Online Application.
+Step One: Submit a Letter-of-Inquiry online.
+The deadline to submit a Letter-of-Inquiry for the 2021 grant cycle is April 23, 2021.
+The online application is available here.

-Step Two: Applicants who advance to step two will be invited to submit a full proposal.
+Step Two: Applicants who advance to step two will be invited to submit a full proposal by June 18, 2021.

 - Tax exempt 501(c)(3) organizations.